ropensci/SymbiotaR2/README.md

 -----

-Please note that `SymbiotaR2` is released with a [Contributor Code of
+Please note that this package is released with a [Contributor Code of
 Conduct](https://ropensci.org/code-of-conduct/).
 By contributing to this project, you agree to abide by its terms.